Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/digitalElectronics.md

 ![](20230329030042.png)

-- However, the space savings from serialization, we can make the single-bit adders a bit bigger and use the sum-of-product truth table deisgn which has two layers of gates for a delayed of $2\tau$
+- However, the space savings from serialization, we can make the single-bit adders a bit bigger and use the sum-of-product truth table design which has two layers of gates for a delayed of $2\tau$

 ![](20230329031027.png)